ComNets-Bremen/GDI-Tutorials/src/13-duinonet.md

 ![LED Setup](schematic/03_three_leds.svg)

-In [tutorial three][ref_tut3] we used three LEDs as a status indicator
+In [tutorial three][ref_tut3] we used three LEDs, a potentiometer and an Arduino as a status indicator

 Now we want to implement the same functionality using two Arduinos